 Of course, you should make sure your audience is interested in some of these changes before making them.
 Ultimately, it is really trial and error.

 If you have multiple opt-ins on your site, one of the best things you can do is segment your list so you know which people are interested in certain topics so you can better serve them.
 Sending people relevant content will help you keep their interest.

 Clean your email list

 You should also invest in getting your list professionally cleaned on a regular basis.
-Return Path says that 75% of their clients run the services on a regular basis, at least quarterly, the other 25% run the services on an adhoc basis.
+Return Path says that 75% of their clients run the services on a regular basis, at least quarterly, and the other 25% run the services on an ad-hoc basis.
 Benefits of regularly cleaning your list include:

 - Running your file through a list hygiene system to catch general syntax errors, invalid characters, invalid domain syntax, invalid username syntax, missing usernames, missing or multiple @ signs, etc. Some even try and fix the placement of periods.

 - Removing bogus email names (firstname.lastname@example.org) and malicious names (email@example.com).
 Your list cleaning service should have a whole